Comparative analysis of critical regions: The renormalized quark-meson model under Polyakov loop, quark back-reaction, and vector interaction effects: Results and Discussion

-In comparison to the RQM model CEP of the Fig.~\ref{fig2a},~the position of CEP for the Log and the PolyLog-glue RPQM model when the $m_{\sigma}=500(400)$ MeV,~shifts up respectively to the point ($\mu_{\cep},T_{\cep}$)=($252.0,94.6$) (($230.5,93.8$)) MeV in the Fig.~\ref{fig3a} and the point ($\mu_{\cep},T_{\cep}$)=($252.7,70.9$)(($227.6,73.6$)) MeV in the Fig.~\ref{fig3b}.~The Polyakov loop potential with no quark back reaction in the Log RPQM model,~generates compression in the temperature direction of the critical region which gets large elongation in the chemical potential direction,~therefore the $R_{q}=2$ susceptibility contour looks pinched near the CEP in the Fig.~\ref{fig3a} which is similar to what is found in the Ref.~\cite{schafwag12}.~The critical region is significantly large in the Log RPQM model,~but narrower than that of the RQM model in the temperature direction.~The Polyakov loop potential caused pinching of the $R_{q}=2$ contour near the CEP,~becomes small in the Fig.~\ref{fig3b} due to the smoothing effect of the quark back reaction in the PolyLog-glue RPQM model and one finds a large and broader (somewhat similar to the RQM model) critical region.~The above feature gets explained when one notes that the confinement-deconfinement transition gets linked with the chiral phase transitions even at small temperatures and large chemical potentials ~\cite{BielichP} due to the presence of the quark back reaction in the Polyakov loop potential.~It is worth emphasizing that when the $m_{\sigma}=500$ MeV for the light chiral limit phase diagram of the PolyLog-glue RPQM model ,~the position of the tricritical point at ($\mu_{\tcp},T_{\tcp}$)=($202.2,108.14$) MeV,~gets located well inside the $R_{q}=2$ contour in the Fig.~\ref{fig3b}.~But for the $m_{\sigma}=400$ MeV in the PolyLog-glue RPQM model,~the tricritical point at ($\mu_{\tcp},T_{\tcp}$)=($172.4,107.28$) MeV gets located well outside the $R_{q}=2$ contour.~The TCP at ($\mu_{\tcp},T_{\tcp}$)=($194.3,126.53$) MeV when the $m_{\sigma}=500$ MeV for the light chiral limit phase diagram of the Log RPQM model,~also lies well inside the $R_{q}=2$ susceptibility contour in the Fig.~\ref{fig3a} but when the $m_{\sigma}=400$ MeV in the Log RPQM model,~the TCP at ($\mu_{\tcp},T_{\tcp}$)=($164.21,126.41$) MeV,~gets located noticeably away from the $R_{q}=2$ contour.~Thus for the $m_{\sigma}=500$ MeV,~the critical fluctuations around the CEP will be influenced by the presence of TCP in both the scenarios whether the quark back reaction is,~absent in the Log RPQM model or present in the PolyLog-glue RPQM model but the influence of TCP would be negligible on the critical fluctuations around the CEP if the $m_{\sigma}=400$ MeV in both the versions of the RPQM model as the TCP lies outside of the $R_{q}=2$ susceptibility contour.
+In comparison to the RQM model CEP of Fig.~\ref{fig2a},~the position of CEP for the Log and the PolyLog-glue RPQM model when $m_{\sigma}=500(400)$ MeV,~shifts up respectively to the point ($\mu_{\cep},T_{\cep}$)=($252.0,94.6$) (($230.5,93.8$)) MeV in Fig.~\ref{fig3a} and the point ($\mu_{\cep},T_{\cep}$)=($252.7,70.9$)(($227.6,73.6$)) MeV in Fig.~\ref{fig3b}.~The Polyakov loop potential with no quark back reaction in the Log RPQM model,~generates compression in the temperature direction of the critical region which gets large elongation in the chemical potential direction,~therefore the $R_{q}=2$ susceptibility contour looks pinched near the CEP in Fig.~\ref{fig3a} which is similar to what is found in the Ref.~\cite{schafwag12}.~The critical region is significantly large in the Log RPQM model,~but narrower than that of the RQM model in the temperature direction.~The Polyakov loop potential caused pinching of the $R_{q}=2$ contour near the CEP,~becomes small in Fig.~\ref{fig3b} due to the smoothing effect of the quark back reaction in the PolyLog-glue RPQM model and one finds a large and broader (somewhat similar to the RQM model) critical region.~The above feature gets explained when one notes that the confinement-deconfinement transition gets linked with the chiral phase transitions even at small temperatures and large chemical potentials ~\cite{BielichP} due to the presence of the quark back reaction in the Polyakov loop potential.~It is worth mentioning that for the light chiral limit phase diagram of the PolyLog-glue RPQM model with \(m_{\sigma}=500\) MeV, the tricritical point at \((\mu_{\mathrm{TCP}}, T_{\mathrm{TCP}}) = (202.2, 108.14)\) MeV lies just inside the boundary of the \(R_{q}=2\) contour in Fig.~\ref{fig3b}.~But for $m_{\sigma}=400$ MeV in the PolyLog-glue RPQM model,~the tricritical point at ($\mu_{\tcp},T_{\tcp}$)=($172.4,107.28$) MeV gets located well outside the $R_{q}=2$ contour.~The TCP at ($\mu_{\tcp},T_{\tcp}$)=($194.3,126.53$) MeV when $m_{\sigma}=500$ MeV for the light chiral limit phase diagram of the Log RPQM model,~also lies just on the boundary of the $R_{q}=2$ susceptibility contour in Fig.~\ref{fig3a} but when $m_{\sigma}=400$ MeV in the Log RPQM model,~the TCP at ($\mu_{\tcp},T_{\tcp}$)=($164.21,126.41$) MeV,~gets located noticeably away from the $R_{q}=2$ contour.~Thus for $m_{\sigma}=500$ MeV,~the critical fluctuations around the CEP will be influenced by the presence of TCP in both the scenarios whether the quark back reaction is,~absent in the Log RPQM model or present in the PolyLog-glue RPQM model but the influence of TCP would be negligible on the critical fluctuations around the CEP if $m_{\sigma}=400$ MeV in both the versions of the RPQM model as the TCP lies outside of the $R_{q}=2$ susceptibility contour.